 The Shimano Maystone 36 NW is a bit different from any other tenkara rod.
-It doesn't have a lillian.
-It has a wood insert in it's cork grip.
+It doesn't have a lillian but it does have a wood insert in its cork grip.

 The Shimano Maystone 36 NW does not have a lillian.
 It has what Shimano calls a rotating super sensation top.
 I have seen that before on keiryu rods (for example, the Suntech Grayce II) but never before on a tenkara rod.
 It does work nicely.
 You can use either the slip knot or the girth hitch that you would use with a lillian.
 Tying the line directly to the rod is indeed more sensitive than tying it to a lillian, which does create an extra inch of slack.

 Conceptually, that is easier for a new angler to understand than tying a knot in the lillian or putting the lillian through the loop in the slip knot twice.
-I can certainly understand that it would be a lot more attractive to an angler who doesn't know that tenkara is a method in which you detect strikes by sight rather than by feel.
+Looping the slip knot over the super sensation top is very direct. easy to understand, easy to do and yes, it really is super sensitive.

 The hollow tip section may take a little while to get used to (about as long as the unusual grip).
 Because the tip is a bit firmer, it feels like the bend is deeper in the rod, closer to the grip.
 Once you do get used to it I think you will like it.